Pineapple Ham Cheese Ball

 - Strawberry Chocolate Chip Greek Yogurt Cheesecake Dip

 And wouldn’t you love some more sweet pineapple added to a savory party appetizer?
 Try this Bacon Wrapped Pineapple Bites recipe from She Wears Many Hats.
 Get your chips ready for Pineapple Black Bean Guacamole from the Reluctant Entertainer.
 And it’s sticky goodness with Slow Cooker Honey Pineapple Chicken Wings from Noble Pig.

 For more yumminess from me and my foodie friends, keep up with me on…

 Or sign up to have Cupcakes & Kale Chips delivered straight to your Inbox!

 A couple of things to help you make this Pineapple Ham Cheese Ball recipe:

 Pineapple Ham Cheese Ball is an easy appetizer for spreading on crackers or veggies.
 This sweet and savory cheeseball recipe is the perfect party snack.

-- two 8 oz. packages cream cheese regular or light, softened to room temperature
+- 16 oz cream cheese regular or light, softened to room temperature

 - 2 Tablespoons Dijon mustard